zola-25/zola-25.github.io/_posts/2023-04-03-oauth2-pkce-auth-code-flow.md

 In the traditional Authorization Code Flow for server-backed Client Apps, when exchanging the Authorization Code for an Access Token, the client secret is included so that the Authorization Server knows the request originated from Client App's server and can be trusted.

-With SPAs, there is no way to either distribute or store an app-specific client secret securely, considering the multiple browser instaces running the application.
+With SPAs, there is no way to either distribute or store the client secret securely, considering the multiple browser instances running the application.

 Authorization Code Flow with PKCE uses a mechanism to certify that an Authorization Code-Access Token request belongs to the same user and Client App instance that initiated the authorization process.